JimboA/SlimeHunter-LeoEcsLite/README.md

 > **Note!** Project in progress.
 Tends to change.

-Documentation will be added soon :)
+Documentation and build will be added soon :)